OWASP/OpenCRE/index.md

 The roadmap will be adjusted as the project moves forward.

-## OWASP Projects Map
+## OWASP in the SDLC

-In an effort to provide a high level map of how OWASP's projects link to the SDLC, a document detailing [OWASP in the SDLC](writeups/owasp_in_sdlc/)
+In an effort to provide a high level map of how OWASP's projects link to the SDLC, a document detailing [OWASP in the SDLC](writeups/owasp_in_sdlc/owasp_in_sdlc.md)